microsoft/adfsToolbox/README.md

 ## Get-ADFSEvents Overview

-This script gathers ADFS related events from the security, admin, and debug logs into a single file, and allows the user to reconstruct the HTTP request/response headers from the logs.
+This script gathers ADFS related events from the security, admin, and debug logs, and allows the user to reconstruct the HTTP request/response headers from the logs.

 Given a correlation id, the script will gather all events with the same identifier and reconstruct the request